 Key takeaways

-An outsourced DPO is usually significantly less expensive than a full-time senior privacy hire and can get you from zero to compliant in 4-6 weeks.
+- An outsourced Data Protection Officer (DPO) is usually significantly less expensive than a full-time senior privacy hire and can get you from zero to compliant in 4-6 weeks.

 When GDPR becomes urgent for startups